reportportal/docs/src/md/src/TipsAndTricks/HowToAddTestStackTraceToDescriptionAutomatically.md

-## How to add a test stack trace to a description automatically
+## Add a test stack trace to a description automatically

 You can make your process of a test analysis more convenient and quick by adding a description for failed tests that will include a last error message from the test log.